connollydean/Markdwon-Tutorial/pages/linuxusb.md

 ![](images/USB2.png)

-Finally, click `Erase` and your USB drive should now be ready for the .ISO disk image.
+Finally, click `Erase` and if the process was successful your USB drive should now be ready for the .ISO disk image.

 ## Flashing The .ISO Image To The USB Drive

-There are many ways to flash an image to a USB drive but for the sake of this tutorial we'll be using a program called Etcher.
+There are many ways to flash an image to a USB drive but for the sake of this tutorial we'll be using a free open source program called Etcher.

 [You can download the Etcher application here](https://www.balena.io/etcher/)